mef/linux-mef/README.md

 Use at your own risks.

-## Bunsenlabs linux config
+## How to install BunsenLabs Lithium on a thinkpad laptop

-Version Lithium experimental (pre-release - based on Debian Buster 10)
+The instructions below are relative to the installation of BusenLabs Lithium experimental (pre-release - based on Debian Buster 10) on a Thinkpad X1 Carbon Gen 7.

+For a setup and configuration of BunsenLabs Helium (based on Debian Stretch), have a look at version tag `v0.2.0`.

 ### Pre-install